How to Raise Happy, Healthy Vegan Dogs

 Finding a Complete Food

-The first step to feeding your dog a vegan diet is finding a complete vegan dog food that contains all of the nutrients they need.
-Another option is adding supplements to home-made food, although I find a complete food much easier.
-Make sure your dog regularly eats a complete food or has an adequate supplement at the very least.
-I have always used Veganpet because it is available near my place at PAWS and Loving Hut – you can also order it online.
-PAWS sell them in 1 kg but also 15kg bags.
+The first step to feeding your dog a vegan diet is finding a complete (containing all of the nutrients they need) vegan dog food that contains all of the nutrients they need.
+Another option is adding a complete supplement to home-made food, although I find a complete food much easier.
+Make sure your dog regularly eats a complete food or has an adequate (complete) supplement at the very least.
+I have always used Veganpet because it is available near my place at Loving Hut – you can also order it online.
+They are sold in 1 kg but also 15kg bags.
 I buy the 15kg bags, which last a long time and save me some money through buying in bulk.
 There are many other brands of complete vegan dog food out there – check online and/or your local vegan shop, if you have one.

 Once you have found a complete vegan dog food, the next step is working out some other foods to go with this.
 While the complete vegan dog food contains everything that your dog needs and they do not need anything else, they are likely to get sick of eating exactly the same meal every time!
 The first time I put the Veganpet pellets down for my dog Charlie he ate them all up without anything else added, but now I always add something different to his meals for variety.